ary82/socratic-leetcode/README.md

 - Creating a problem database for easy identifification of the problem.
 This can be a simple KV with `problem name`->`problem description`
 - Creating a solution vector database for these problems, which can be used to give more context to the LLM and perform RAG(Retreival Augmented Generation)
-- After implementing RAG, a point based system for monetizing the extension can be developed.
-Eg. User tops up 5000 coins.
-10 coins can generate, say, 2 insightful questions for the given problem

 ## Challenges